To know myself and to be known is all.

 would love until their juice ran down my thigh.

 of things all sacred, full, and light.
 And you,

 my son, will see it too.
 As men who ape

 their fathers’ lust and greed can but construe

 an earth in which to love is to devour;

-to writhe in pain is just for lack of power.
+an ounce of pain is just a lack of power.

 Beware, my son, while dancing to refrain

 of breeze, of froth, of bellowed ocean sound.